Bournemouth: History

+There were some prehistoric settlements in the area, notably along the River Stour, including Longham where a skull thought to be 5,500 years old was found in 1932.
+Bronze Age burials near Moordown, and the discovery of Iron Age pottery on the East Cliff in 1969, suggest there may have been settlements there during that period.
+Hengistbury Head, added to the borough in 1932, was the site of a much older Palaeolithic encampment.

-In the 12th century the region around the mouth of the River Bourne was part of the Hundred of Holdenhurst.
+In the 12th century, the region around the mouth of the River Bourne was part of the Hundred of Holdenhurst.
 The hundred later became the Liberty of Westover when it was extended to include the settlements of North Ashley, Muscliff, Muccleshell, Throop, Iford, Pokesdown, Tuckton and Wick, and incorporated into the Manor of Christchurch.
 Although the Dorset and Hampshire region surrounding it had been the site of human settlement for thousands of years, Westover was largely a remote and barren heathland before 1800.
-In 1574 the Earl of Southampton noted that the area was "Devoid of all habitation", and as late as 1795 the Duke of Rutland recorded that "... on this barren and uncultivated heath there was not a human to direct us".
+In 1574, the Earl of Southampton said that the area was "Devoid of all habitation".
+As late as 1795, the Duke of Rutland recorded that "... on this barren and uncultivated heath there was not a human to direct us".

-In the late 19th and early 20th centuries the Borough of Bournemouth would grow to encompass a number of ancient settlements along the River Stour, including Longham where a skull thought to be 5,500 years old was found in 1932.
-Bronze Age burials near Moordown, and the discovery of Iron Age pottery on the East Cliff in 1969, suggest there may have been settlements there during that period.
-Hengistbury Head, added to the borough in 1932, was the site of a much older Palaeolithic encampment.
 During the latter half of the 16th century James Blount, 6th Baron Mountjoy, began mining for alum in the area, and at one time part of the heath was used for hunting, although by the late 18th century little evidence of either event remained.
 No-one lived at the mouth of the Bourne river and the only regular visitors to the area before the 19th century were a few fishermen, turf cutters and gangs of smugglers.

+19th century

-Prior to the Christchurch Inclosures Act 1802, more than 70% of the Westover area was common land.
+Prior to the Christchurch Inclosures Act 1802 (42 Geo.
+3. c.
+43 Pr.), more than 70% of the Westover area was common land.
 The act, together with the Inclosure Commissioners' Award of 1805, transferred 5000 acres into the hands of five private owners, including James Harris, 1st Earl of Malmesbury, and Sir George Ivison Tapps.

-In 1809 the Tapps Arms public house appeared on the heath.
-A few years later, in 1812, the first official residents, retired army officer Lewis Tregonwell and his wife, moved into their new home built on land purchased from Tapps.
+In 1809, the Tapps Arms public house was built on the heath.
+In 1812, the first official residents, retired army officer Lewis Tregonwell and his wife, moved into their new home built on land purchased from Tapps.
 The area was well known to Tregonwell who, during the Napoleonic Wars, spent much of his time searching the heath and coastline for French invaders and smugglers.